JereKuusela/valheim-infinity_hammer/hammer.md

 - `hammer_stack [forward,up,right or z1-z2,y1-y2,x1-x2] [step=auto,auto,auto]`

+## Dungeons

+Existing dungeons can be copied or picked up.

+When remove anything is enabled, individual rooms can be removed from dungeons.
+When the last room is removed, the dungeon generator object is also removed.

+The command `hammer_room [room id] [empty_room]` allows selecting a single room.
+These can be added to existing dungeons.

+The parameter "empty_room" determines if the room is placed empty or with the default contents.
+If the parameter is missing, the default value comes from "Place empty rooms" setting.

 ## Utility

 Some special commands exist for advaced cases.
 Usually you want to bind these.